MorganConrad/ptwd-sveltedemo/src/routes/presentation/md/5-Sveltekit-routing.md

 ## +layout.js or +layout.server.js

- - provides data for layout.svelte
+ - provides data for layout.svelte via `load()`
+ - again, _.server.js_ means it must run on the server

 ## +server.js